-With the increased push for convenience from patients and improved clinical and financial outcomes from payers, it is clear that healthcare will be the next frontier for omni-channel customer experiences.
+With the increased push for convenience from patients and improved clinical and financial outcomes from payers, it is clear that healthcare messaging will be the next frontier for omnichannel customer experiences.

-The elephant in the room is how to maintain patient privacy and adhere to the rules governing PHI (protected health information).
-Some see this as a gigantic hurdle to adopting a truly omni-channel strategy—but it doesn’t need to be.
+The elephant in the room is how to secure healthcare messaging.
+Some see patient privacy and adhering to the rules governing PHI (protected health information), as a gigantic hurdle to adopting a truly omnichannel strategy—but it doesn’t need to be.

-The HIPAA Conduit Exception Rule allows HIPAA covered entities to conduct business with certain types of vendors without a business associate agreement.
+The HIPAA Conduit Exception Rule allows HIPAA-covered entities to conduct business with certain types of vendors without a business associate agreement (BAA).

-For example, mail carriers and friendly neighborhood UPS drivers don’t have access to PHI, nor do they retain a copy of the information—they are simply conduits transmitting information from point A to point B.
+For example, mail carriers and UPS drivers don’t have access to PHI, nor do they retain a copy of the information—they are simply conduits transmitting information from point A to point B.

 HIPAA Compliance might seem like a major obstacle in bringing communications technology to healthcare, which is why it is important to choose an experienced provider.

-- Part 2: HIPAA Compliance and SMS Texting: What You Need to Know
+- HIPAA Compliance and SMS Texting: What You Need to Know